 For more complex effects with baked-in animations, like switching between more than one animation or controlling progress, you'll need to use other patches.

 To set how each joint in a 3D object's skeleton moves, follow this guide to animating an object with a skeleton.

-To create an animation controller:
+To create a new animation controller:

-The animation playback controller will be listed in the Assets panel:
+The animation playback controller will be listed in the Assets panel.

 Choose an animation to control with the playback controller.